Contemporary Studies Program honours requirement and honours application process

 If you intend to complete an honours thesis in CSP, you must have your honours application approved by the CSP Director and the Chair of the Dalhousie Department.
 Honours applications should be completed online as follows:

-• forward the form to the Director or Undergraduate Advisor of your primary program (normally the program in which you have more credits): they will sign the form and return it to you
+• Forward the form to the Director or Undergraduate Advisor of your primary program (normally the program in which you have more credits) with a request for signature.
+Upon determining that you have all the required credits and fulfill the prerequisites, they will sign the form and return it to you.

-If you are planning to write your honours thesis in CSP, once your honours application is approved, please contact the CSP Director, Dr. Stephen Boos (stephen.boos@ukings.ca) for permission to register in both parts of the Honours Thesis Seminar (CTMP 0456.00 and CTMP 4456.03).
-If you would like to register in the Honours Thesis Seminar prior to having your form approved by both departments, you should email Dr. Boos and request a waiver of this requirement.
+If you are planning to write your honours thesis in CSP, once your honours application is approved, please contact the CSP Director Dr. Dorota Glowacka (glowacka@dal.ca) as soon as possible for permission to register in both parts of the Honours Thesis Seminar (CTMP 0456.00 and CTMP 4456.03).
+If you would like to register in the Honours Thesis Seminar prior to having your form approved by both departments, you should email Dr. Glowacka and request a waiver of this requirement.

 Your approved honours application must be submitted to the Registrar’s Office by September 16.

 Students who are fulfilling their honours requirement in CSP must take both parts of the honours thesis seminar.
-The seminar will be offered primarily in person, and the course content will be posted on Brightspace.
-Please note that the second half of the Honours Thesis Seminar, CTMP 4456.03, will be activated in the Winter term and the content migrated from CTMP 0456.00.
-Registered students who later decide not to write the thesis must withdraw from CTMP 0456.00 and CTMP 4456.03 by November 1.
+The seminar will be offered in person, and the course content will be posted on Brightspace.
+Please note that the second half of the Honours Thesis Seminar, CTMP 4456.03, will be activated in the winter term and the content migrated from CTMP 0456.00.
+Registered students who later decide not to write the thesis must withdraw from CTMP 0456.00 and CTMP 4456.03 by October 31.

-CTMP 0456.00 will consist of FIVE meetings, which will take place on the following days: September 20, September 27, October 11, November 1, and November 22.
+CTMP 0456.00 will consist of FOUR meetings, which will take place on the following days: September 9, September 23, October 7, November 4, and November 18.
 Attendance at the meetings is mandatory.

 • requirements for fulfilling the honours credit in Contemporary Studies